PCNS-hosted ANA group at SF Mint during PPIE

 PCNS meetings include an educational program about some area of numismatics.
 Members should consult The Bulletin for meeting details.
 The Bulletin is emailed to members, and then posted here as a PDF a few days before each meeting.

-- Date: 4th Wednesday of each month (except June), which is not always the last Wednesday.
+- Date: 4th Wednesday of the month, which is not always the last Wednesday (exceptions will be posted here.)

 - Time: Regular meetings start at 7:30 pm and last about 11/2 hours.
 Regular meetings are preceded by a Board of Governors meeting at 7pm in the same room.
 Everyone is welcome to attend both!

-- Show-and-Tell topics: always your choice, but items with any connection to the topic, however tenuous, are especially encouraged.
-New acquisitions if you have nothing else that fits.
+- Show-and-Tell topics: always your choice, but items with any connection to the topic, however tenuous, are especially encouraged, along with early PCNS memorabilia, PPIE goodies, and SF history items.
+Bring new acquisitions if nothing else fits.

 - Prize Drawings: coins, tokens, medals, paper items — who knows what will be on offer.